Bayou Manchac: Exploration

 In March 1699, Pierre Le Moyne d'Iberville made his way up the Mississippi and came to the area that is now the city of Baton Rouge.
 He wished to find a quick way back to the Gulf of Mexico, where his ships were moored at Ship Island.
 On March 26, 1699, the chief of the Bayogoula tribe, who had accompanied him to the future site of Baton Rouge, showed him the bayou that the Bayogoula used to travel between the present-day Mississippi Gulf Coast and their village.
-Though it once formed an international boundary, attempts to navigate the bayou as a shortcut between the Mississippi and Amite rivers, or to make it navigable, were generally unsuccessful.

 Fort Bute

-In 1764 the British established a trading post on the Iberville River and called it Fort Bute at Manchac.
+In 1764, the British established a trading post on the Iberville River and called it Fort Bute at Manchac.
 The British traded with boats traveling down the Mississippi and encouraged trading at Manchac rather than with the Spanish farther down at New Orleans.
 The fort at Bayou Manchac was a strategic position for the British and was positioned to compete with Spain for the fur trade, valued at that time at 100,000 pounds sterling annually.